How to buy the best stairlift

 Discover the different types of stairlift available, from the most common - 'straight' and 'curved' - to those that are a little more unusual.

-Though there are lots of different types available, stairlifts basically fall into two main categories: straight and curved.
+Although there are lots of different types available, stairlifts basically fall into two main categories: straight and curved.
 The latter are the more bespoke - and, by definition, more expensive - products, with the stairlift rail having to fit around the shape of your stairs.
 You're unlikely to find a reconditioned stairlift that will be suitable for a curved staircase.

 Seated stairlifts for straight staircases

 If you have a straight staircase, it should be fairly straightforward to install a stairlift that runs along a straight rail.
 These most commonly have seats (fixed or drop-down) attached.
 Because straight stairlifts are the easiest type to install, they are also the cheapest.

 - Narrow staircases